moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 ## Spellchecking docs

 When updating Splink documentation, we ask that you run our spellchecker before submitting a pull request.
 This is to help ensure quality and consistency across the documentation.
+If for whatever reason you can't run the spellchecker on your system, please don't let this prevent you from contributing to the documentation.
 Please note, the spellchecker _only works on markdown files_.

 If you are a Mac user with the `Homebrew` package manager installed, the script below will automatically install the required system dependency, `aspell`.